 Skip to content

 Join your friends at the Campbell Center, 155 High Street, Eugene, on Tuesday, May 27, at 7:00.
 The doors will open at 6:30 for some social time.
 This program will be available online via Zoom.
-The link for the presentation will be posted here about one week before the event; a recording of the program will be posted here within the following week.
+A recording of the program will be posted here within the following week.

 More Upcoming Programs: